ioana-theodora/thesis-zipkin/others/README.md

 They want to get rid of some of travel agents and make it easier to customers to buy their tickets, so they need to develop a simple sales website.
 At the same time, they want to gather some statistics about this service.

-## Time limit
-Up to you on how much effort you want to spend and how perfect you want it to be.
-In an ideal world, you should do this in *~6 hours*, but we are also doing this to see how you deal with almost impossible requests.
-Your **deadline is on Wednesday, March 7th, 23:59:59**.
-Anything commited/requested/pushed after this will not be considered.

 ## Assignment
 Create a REST Service, preferably using SPRING.
 Following the HTTP standards.
 The user interface requires a dedicated backend that supports it, build this in the provided template using spring-boot.